 In 25 years of L&D consulting I lose count of the times I have helped participants re-evaluate the benefits of listening.
 Recently, however, I had my own lesson in what listening really means.

-Thank-you to all our customers who share their feedback so openly, we really appreciate it!
-Meanwhile, I have been reminded that listening is the number one learning agility and how easily pre-conceptions and beliefs can sub-consciously block-out what people are saying and the value they offer.
+Thank you to all our customers who share their feedback so openly, we really appreciate it!
+Meanwhile, I have been reminded that listening is the number one learning agility.
+And also, how easily pre-conceptions and beliefs can sub-consciously block-out what people are saying and the value they offer.